Good Logo vs Bad Logo Design & How it Can Affect Your Business

 For example, an emblem-style logo might look good on a T-shirt, but consider the effects of loading so much detail onto the side of a pen.

-A segway to these problems would be to design a primary and a secondary logo variation to ensure brand consistency in messaging and give your customers a less complicated version of your brand.
+A segue to these problems would be to design a primary and a secondary logo variation to ensure brand consistency in messaging and give your customers a less complicated version of your brand.

 Good Logos are Captivating & Eye-catching.

-A unique and eye-catching logo could be what gets your customers at the front door.
+A unique and eye-catching logo could get your customers at the front door.

 It entices the customer to learn more about your company and lets them gain a brief insight into your company's purpose.